Facts & FAQs

 Why is BAV needed?

-Traditional services aren’t always the best fit for food entrepreneurs.
-BAV provides grant funding, access to 0%-low interest loans, and technical and business assistance.
-In addition to these core services, BAV has developed targeted programs that address pressing issues in the agricultural sector like access to local meat processing services or climate smart practices.
+BAV provides access to low-interest loans, business technical assistance, and other strategic resources specifically geared to local farms and food producers.
+In addition to these core services, BAV has developed targeted programs that address pressing issues in our region, including access to local meat processing services and climate smart practices.
 Learn how BAV supports food and food producers through our targeted Initiatives.

 Where does BAV work?

 BAV supports farms and food businesses in the Berkshire-Taconic Region of New England, including: Berkshire County, MA, Columbia and Dutchess Counties, NY, and Litchfield County, CT.
 From time to time, projects will extend outside of our primary service area but our focus remains the four county, three state Berkshire-Taconic region.
-View BAV’s Interactive GIS Map to see our reach.
+View BAV’s Interactive GIS Map to see examples of projects in this region.

 How can I support BAV?